-Eligibility Available to full-time female single parents, whose children are enrolled in the UNBC Daycare.
+Eligibility Available to full-time UNBC students who are lone parents, and whose children are enrolled in the UNBC Daycare.
+Preference will be given to a female student.

 Application Instructions Complete the financial aid section of the application form and provide a statement confirming that your child(ren) are enrolled in the UNBC Daycare.